cubicdaiya/ngx_dynamic_upstream/README.md

 # Required

 `ngx_dynamic_upstream` requires the `zone` directive in the `upstream` context.
-This directive is possible to nginx-1.9.0-plus.
+This directive is available in nginx-1.9.0-plus.

 # Status